Accretion-Driven Turbulence in the Circumgalactic Medium: Hydrodynamic Simulations -- Results

-where $I_{ij}=\langle\delta_{ij}r^2 - x_i x_j\rangle$ is the moment of inertia tensor of the shell, $x_i$ and $x_j$ are the Cartesian coordinates of a resolution element and $\delta_{ij}$ is the Kronecker delta.
+where $I_{ij}=\langle\delta_{ij}r^2 - x_i x_j\rangle$ is the moment of inertia tensor of the shell, $x_i$ and $x_j$ are the Cartesian coordinates of a resolution element, and $\delta_{ij}$ is the Kronecker delta.

 Figure~\ref{fig:VSF_example} plots column-normalized histograms of $\veldiff$ versus $\sep$ for an example shell at $0.2\Rvir$ in the $t=5.5\,{\rm Gyr}$ snapshot of the $M_\mathrm{halo}=10^{11.5}\msun$, $z=1$ simulation.
-The black line traces the RMS of the velocity difference versus separation, which we hereby refer to as the VSF.
+The black line traces the RMS of the velocity difference versus separation, which we refer to here as the VSF.
 The red line plots a two-piece broken power law fit to the VSF.
-The maximum of the VSF is $\approx\vc$ and the slope at lower separations is 0.55, comparable to the Burgers power law index of 0.5 as expected in supersonic turbulence.
-The distribution of velocity differences at a given separation is wide, with standard deviation of $30-100\kms$.
+The maximum of the VSF is $\approx\vc$ and the slope at lower separations is 0.55, comparable to the Burgers power law index of $0.5$ expected in supersonic turbulence.
+The distribution of velocity differences at a given separation is wide, with a standard deviation of $30-100\kms$.

-The blue line plots the VSF predicted by eqn.~(\ref{eq: VSF with heating}), which at small separations has a slope comparable but somewhat flatter than the VSF in the simulation, and also exhibits flattening at separations comparable to $r$.
-This flattening is also suggested by the simulated VSF.
+The blue line plots the VSF predicted by eqn.~(\ref{eq: VSF with heating}), which at separations $l\sim r$ is similar to the VSF in the simulation, while at smaller separations is somewhat flatter than the simulation.

 Figure~\ref{fig:VSF_radii} plots the VSFs in the three simulations shown in Fig.~\ref{fig:velocity_radial_profiles}, using the $t=5.5\,{\rm Gyr}$ snapshots when the inflows are quasi-steady.
-Top panels show the VSFs with x axis in physical units, and bottom panels show the same with separation normalized by $r$.
-Grayscale indicates the radius of the shell relative to $\Rvir$.
+Top panels show the VSFs with the separation in physical units, and bottom panels show separation normalized by the shell radius.
+The grayscale indicates the radius of the shell relative to $\Rvir$.
 Calculations of the VSFs were done using $5000$ resolution elements in the shell, or the total number of resolution elements in the shell if there is less than $5000$.
 The figure demonstrates that the maximum of the VSFs increases with decreasing radius, reaching $\vc$ or more in the $10^{10.5}$ and $10^{11.5}\msun$ simulations.
-This result is consistent with the $\sigmat$ profile analysis in Figs.~\ref{fig:sigma_t_time} -- \ref{fig:velocity_radial_profiles}, as expected since the maximum of the VSF is approximately equal to $\sigmat$.
+Since the maximum of the VSF is approximately equal to $\sigmat$, this result is consistent with the $\sigmat$ profile analysis in Figs.~\ref{fig:sigma_t_time} -- \ref{fig:velocity_radial_profiles}.